Code-Institute-Submissions/2MilestoneProject_MarResub/README.md

 * Mozilla Firefox
 * Safary

-I have also used the Inspect tool from Google Chrome to text the responsiveness of the website in different size devices.
+I have also used the Inspect tool from Google Chrome to text the responsiveness of the website in different size devices and no errors have been shown at the console.
+I have encountered few issues during the code validation process:
+ 1. Few CSS properties had the wrong attributes
+ 2. Some HTML tags where at the wrong postion.
+ 3. The "Submit" button of the contact page was outside the form.
+ 4. Encountered few issues when linking the emailJS API to my website getting 404 error back.
+ To resolve the issue I had to move the email JS code to a different file (email.js)

 ## Deployment ##